We Have So Much To Learn From: Dolly Parton

 Dolly doesn’t usually talk about the split, but she handled it with so much grace it seems to be beyond that of mortal capability.
 She even wrote “I Will Always Love You” as a THANK YOU to Wagoner when she left the show—CAN YOU IMAGINE??
 When I quit my job of almost seven years, I gave my old boss two half-assed weeks of work and threw him a “peace out, bro” on my way out the door.
 And then, Wagoner freaking sued Dolly for leaving.
 He believed Dolly owed him for any future success.
 And still, she’s never said a bad thing about him and remained cordial with him up until his death.
 That woman is not of this earth.

 Do yourself a favor and watch this 2-minute clip about Porter and Dolly from Comedy Central’s Drunk History:

 5. Dolly is a Dumpster Dog at heart.

 Make no mistake, Dolly spends lots of money and has many tendencies that I wouldn’t categorize as Dumpster Doggy upon first blush.
-Well, first of all, she earned that money so so what.
-And upon closer examination, Dolly is verifiably scrappy.
+Upon closer examination, Dolly is verifiably scrappy.
 She works her ass off because she wants to succeed but also claims she’d be happy for the rest of her life if she only had makeup, cheesy potatoes, and sex.
-Check check check.
+Check.
+Check.
+Check.